HunterCartier702/Ubuntu-Server-HomeLab/README.md

 <p align="center"><img alt="maria2" src="images/7MariaTables.png" height="auto" width="600"></p>

 ## <a name="apache"></a>Installing Apache2
 This was fun to setup.
-It was fun because I know some simple web development and was able to create and host my own website for guests to see when they come over and connect to the wifi.
+It was fun because I know some simple web development and was able to create and host my own website on my local network.

 ```shell
 $ sudo apt install apache2